-A survey of some of the nation’s top economists has revealed that nearly all of them favor taking action to fight global warming.
-Specifically, economists agree that global warming threatens the American economy and that cap-and-trade legislation will spur investment and be good for the economy.
+A survey of some of the nation’s top economists has revealed that nearly all of them favor taking action to fight climate change.
+Specifically, economists agree that climate change threatens the American economy and that cap-and-trade legislation will spur investment and be good for the economy.
 Of the 144 economists surveyed by New York University of Law, some of the key findings include:

 - 84 percent of the economists agreed that climate change “presents a clear danger” to the United States and global economies;